dougeby/IntuneDocs/InTuneDocs/DeployUse/control-microsoft-passport-settings-on-devices-with-microsoft-intune.md

 ---

 # Control Microsoft Passport settings on devices with Microsoft Intune
-Microsoft Intune integrates with Microsoft Passport for Work, an alternative sign-in method that uses Active Directory or an Azure Active Directory account to replace a password, smart card, or virtual smart card.
+Microsoft Intune integrates with Microsoft Passport for Work, an alternative sign-in method that uses Active Directory or an Azure Active Directory account to replace a password, smart card, or a virtual smart card.

 Passport lets you use a *user gesture* to sign in, instead of a password.
 A user gesture might be a simple PIN, biometric authentication such as Windows Hello, or an external device such as a fingerprint reader.